AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 The directory `/home/ampersandadmin/git/Ampersand` contains the source code of the Ampersand compiler.
 The directory `/home/ampersandadmin/git/Ampersand-models` contains the source code of the Ampersand models.

+## Getting MySQL and phpMyAdmin to work

+Instructions on how to find the initial password for MySQL and phpMyAdmin are found on https://docs.bitnami.com/azure/faq/\#find\_credentials.